 Compliance Review Program

-- What is the Compliance Review Program?
+- What is a Compliance Review?

-- Who is Subject to a Review?
+- Who is Subject to a Compliance Review?

-- What Happens During a Review?
+- What Happens during a Compliance Review?

 - Tips and Tools & How to Prepare for a Compliance Review?

-What is the Compliance Review Program?
+What is a Compliance Review?

 Who is Subject to a Compliance Review?

-Once all information is collected from the State Department, an onsite review is scheduled and the CalOHII team conducts an onsite visit.
 All observations and findings are documented along with recommendations for addressing gaps.
 A draft document is provided to the department for review and comments before CalOHII finalizes the report.

 Tips and Tools & How to Prepare for a Compliance Review?